ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 Attesting Environment:
 : As defined in {{RFC9334}}, the Attesting Environment collects the information to be represented in Claims.
 In practical terms, an implementation may be designed with services to perform this function.
-To remain consistent with the RATS architecture, the term "Attesting Environment" is used throughout this specification.
+To remain consistent with the RATS Architecture, the term "Attesting Environment" is used throughout this specification.

 Evidence:
 : The term Evidence respects the definition offered in {{RFC9334}}.
-In this specification, it refers to claims, encoded according to the format defined within this document, and signed using the Attestation Key.
+In this specification, it refers to claims, encoded according to the format defined within this document, and signed using Attestation Keys.

 Hardware Security Module (HSM):
 : A physical computing device that safeguards and manages secrets, such as cryptographic keys,